STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Experiments

-We conducted an ablation study to show the effects of using orthogonal versus non-orthogonal basis features, as summarized in Table \ref{tab:orthogonality_ablation}.
-The orthogonal basis features were obtained by applying singular value decomposition (SVD) to the original features.
-Experiments reveal that orthogonal features do not lead to any improvement in accuracy within our modules.
-On the contrary, they introduce a significant computational overhead.
-However, the normalization is the key part of our method.
-Consequently, we retain the normalization and relax the orthogonality constraint.
+We conducted an ablation study to evaluate the necessity of maintaining orthogonality and normalization, with results summarized in Table \ref{tab:orthogonality_ablation}.
+The orthogonal basis features are generated by applying Singular Value Decomposition (SVD) to the original feature set.
+Our experiments demonstrate that enforcing orthogonality does not yield measurable improvements in accuracy; instead, it introduces significant computational overhead.
+In contrast, normalization proved to be a critical component of our method.
+Consequently, we retain the normalization step while relaxing the orthogonality constraint.
+Therefore, we only keep the basis features normalized.